Bloomin' good!

 Archaeological dig for the kids

-Caterham Rotary Club were recently delighted to support The East Surrey Museum at the “Rod Stead Archaeological Dig” for young people, which took place at Queens Park Caterham.
+Caterham Rotary Club were recently delighted to support The East Surrey Museum for young people, which took place at Whyteleafe Park

 The dig, organised by Peter Connelly, Museum Curator, utilised the services of Wayne Weller Archaeology Officer from Surrey Community Archaeology who provided the necessary equipment and opened two patches of ground.
 His knowledge and expertise proved invaluable.
 Also on hand was a local Metal Detectorist Richard Joly, who like last year proved a great success with the children in helping them to discover a few interesting items.